-The Office of Communications at University of the Pacific is launching a new Media Training program for faculty and staff who are interested in sharing their expertise and achievements with the general public through the media.
+The Office of Marketing and Communications at University of the Pacific is launching a new Media Training program for faculty and staff who are interested in sharing their expertise and achievements with the general public through the media.
 The first workshop is Wednesday, Feb.
 26, from 9 a.m. to 4 p.m. in Room 214 at the DeRosa Center.

 In an interactive, small-group setting, participants will learn what to do when a reporter calls, how to prepare for a successful interview, how to develop concise and compelling messages, and how to help ensure that news media convey those messages.
 The workshops include critiqued on-camera exercises.